 If you choose an annuity, make sure you realize the risks and rewards.
-An annuity provides a steady stream of income that lasts throughout your lifetime and can provide adjustments for inflation.
-This is helpful especially in the early years of retirement when there may be the temptation to spend the excess income instead of saving it to make sure it is there in 20 to 30 years.
-Keep in mind that if you die sooner than expected, however, the insurance company may shortened life span.
+An annuity provides a steady stream of income that lasts throughout your life and can provide adjustments for inflation.
+This is helpful especially in the early years of retirement when you may be tempted to spend the excess income instead of saving it to make sure it is there in 20 to 30 years.
+Keep in mind that if you die sooner than expected, however, the insurance company may keep the remaining balance unless you have opted for a survivor benefit.
+That is why annuities are usually not recommended for those with a shortened life span.
 Annuities come in many varieties.
 If you are purchasing one, choose an insurance company with a good credit rating and track record.
 Be sure you know what you're buying - there are costs involved in ending the contract.
 The more you learn upfront, the better.